wangchuan12/shp-to-gltf/README.md

 # shp-to-gltf

-shp-to-gltf  is a javascript lib use to convert SHP(shapefile) to gltf(glb) **Read this in other languages: [English](README.md), [中文](README_ZH.md).**
+shp-to-gltf  is a javascript lib use to convert SHP(shapefile) to gltf(glb).

+**Read this in other languages: [English](README.md), [中文](README_ZH.md).**
 ![polygon](https://wangchuan12.github.io/shpGltf/polygon.png)